Rules and Regulations

 Art.
 39 Additional obligations of the Guest Runners

-In addition to the obligations set out above (see section 4.
-Rights and obligations of participants in the Regulations), the Guest Runners undertake to:
+In addition to the obligations set out above (see Section Rights and obligations of participants of the regulations), the Invited Runners undertake to:

-• Attend press conferences, activities organized by the Organizers and official ceremonies to which they are invited.
-In this context, the 10 best invited male and female runners must go to Sierre the day before their race for a public presentation/introduction;
+- Attend press conferences, activities organized by the Organizer and official ceremonies to which they are invited.
+In this context, the ten [10] best invited male and female runners shall travel to Sierre on the day preceding their race for a public presentation;

 Art.
 40 Honouring the invitation

-The guest runner must honour their invitation to the Sierre-Zinal Race, whatever its type, and participate in it in a suitably prepared manner.
+The Invited Runner shall honour his or her invitation to the Sierre-Zinal Race, irrespective of its type, and shall participate in the race in an adequately prepared condition.

-In addition, if the invited Runner is to be provided with accommodation paid for by the Organizers on the days before or after the race, as well as free meals, and the invited Runner does not honour their invitation without reason, the invited Runner must reimburse the Organizers, in addition to the aforementioned maximum amount of CHF 100.00, the lump sum of CHF [90.00] per night in order to be invited to the next editions.
+Furthermore, should the Invited Runner have benefited from accommodation paid for by the Organizer for the days preceding or following the race, as well as complimentary meals, and fail to honour the invitation without valid justification, the Invited Runner shall reimburse the Organizer, in addition to the aforementioned amount of CHF [500].–, a lump sum of CHF [90].– per night in order to be eligible for invitation to future editions of the Sierre-Zinal Race.

 9. PURSES (art.
 41-44)

-For the "Runner" category of the Adult Race, time prizes are awarded to the fastest participants according to the table below (time prizes).
+For the “Runner” category of the Adult course, time-based prizes shall be awarded to the fastest participants in accordance with the table below (time prizes).

-For the veterans I to III, women I to II categories and for the Chandolin-Zinal Junior Race, rank prizes are awarded to the fastest participants according to their respective categories.
+For the Veterans I to III categories, Women I to II categories, and for the Chandolin-Zinal Junior Race, rank-based prizes shall be awarded to the fastest participants within their respective categories.

-For the estimations of the prizes, the time is calculated from the pistol shot, and not from the moment the participant crosses the starting line.
+For the purpose of calculating prizes, the official time shall commence at the starting gun and not at the moment when the participant crosses the starting line.

-The Organizers reserve the discretionary right to change these prizes from one edition to the next.
+The Organizer reserves the right, at its sole discretion, to modify these prizes from one edition to another.

 Art.
 42 Start Prizes